 A good night’s sleep has always been the goal of any parent with a new baby.
-Lack of sleep not only effects mum and baby, but the wider family too.
+Lack of sleep not only affects mum and baby, but the wider family too.
 There have always been, and always will be, many opinions on the “best” way to sleep a baby.

 It is little wonder new mums and grandmas are confused.
 Do I swaddle or don’t I?
 Should my baby sleep in my room or have their own room?
-When to move from moses basket to cot?
+When to move from Moses basket to cot?
 What about a sleeping bag?
 On their back or on the side?
 These are just some of the questions that plague us.

 Let me start by saying there is NO right or wrong answer.
 It is important to find what works for YOU and your baby.
 The following may help you make your way through a minefield of decisions.
 This is what I do and find works for me, most of the time!

 Firstly we have to consider safety, cot death regulations now recommend that babies be put down to sleep on their back, with their feet touching the base of crib.
 They also recommend that ALL extra bedding and toys be removed from the crib, anything that could cause the baby to become entangled and suffocate.
 This has helped to reduce the number of cases of cot death, a great thing.
 These things are important regardless of whether the baby is swaddled or in a sleeping bag.